kubermatic/docs/content/kubermatic/master/cheat_sheets/etcd/backup-and-restore/_index.en.md

 ### Backup and Delete Containers

 The new Backup controller is designed to be a drop-in replacement for the legacy backup controller.
 To achieve this, the legacy `backupStoreContainer` and `backupCleanupContainer` are supported by the new controller.
-However, it's best to use the new containers to enable the full full functionality of the new controller.
+However, it's best to use the new containers to enable the full functionality of the new controller.

  * *`backupStoreContainer`*: it's recommended to update the seed controller configuration to use the new backup container.
 The new container spec is provided in the `charts` directory shipped with the KKP release:
  ```bash